SamirHendawy/Epsilon-Final-Project/README.md

 This project focuses on exploring and analyzing airline passenger satisfaction.
 The process includes extensive Exploratory Data Analysis (EDA), modeling, and deployment.

 ### Streamlit Deployment
-Check out the live deployment of this project using Streamlit: [Deployment Using Streamlit](https://airlinepassengersatisfaction-samirhendawy.streamlit.app/)
+Check out the live deployment of this project using Streamlit: [Airline Passenger Satisfaction](https://airlinepassengersatisfaction-samirhendawy.streamlit.app/)